Skip to content

 Volunteering and work experience

-It can be helpful to get some paid or voluntary experience in health or social care or in education before you apply for a course.
+It can be helpful to get some voluntary experience in health or social care or in education before you apply for a course.

 You can also find volunteering opportunities through The National Council for Voluntary Organisations (NCVO) and Do IT.